Stephen Gately: Death

-On 16 October, accompanied by the four remaining members of Boyzone, his body was brought from Mallorca to Dublin where his funeral took place at the Church of St Laurence O'Toole the following day.
+On 16 October, accompanied by the four remaining members of Boyzone, his body was brought from Mallorca to Dublin where his funeral took place at St Laurence O'Toole's Church, Seville Place the following day.
 The four surviving members of Boyzone maintained an overnight vigil in the church the night before.
 Thousands of fans, celebrities, and politicians were in attendance at the funeral.
 Fans had travelled from as far as South Africa, and Taiwan to attend the funeral.
 He was cremated in a private ceremony later that afternoon.
-Gately's coffin was carried into and out of the church by his bandmates, and during the service Ronan Keating gave an emotional eulogy, during which he broke down several times and apologised to the congregation.
+Gately's coffin was carried into and out of the church by his bandmates, and during the service Ronan Keating gave a eulogy, during which he broke down several times and apologised to the congregation.
 Keith Duffy reminisced on the early days: "He told Louis [Walsh] he was 5ft 7in (170 cm).
 When he auditioned for The Hobbit later on, he said he was 5ft 3in (160 cm).
 But he was a true giant of a man".
 Michael Graham said Gately had only told him the previous week how much he loved Cowles, adding: "When he came out, he finally became himself".
 The funeral clashed with the wedding of a niece of Bertie Ahern and several of her guests defected to the funeral instead.

 Reaction

 Fans responded with messages of sympathy on Twitter and Facebook.
-Thousands of pounds have been donated by fans to a Stoke-based children's charity which Gately had endorsed.
-Searches for "Stephen Gately" was said to have "risen exponentially" and remained at the top for several days after the singer's death and was later confirmed as being the most searched for topic on Google's UK site in 2009.
-The search term "Boyzone" also ranked highly, being separated from "Stephen Gately" only by second-placed searches for "Nobel Peace Prize" following the announcement of the award to US President Barack Obama.
+Thousands of pounds were donated by fans to a Stoke-based children's charity which Gately had endorsed.
 Boyzone's record catalogue was propelled back into the music charts.
 The single "No Matter What", on which Gately is a prominent vocalist, received heavy play on radio.